-Ama Dablam 6,812m is located in the eastern parts of Nepal of Khumbu region, also known as Amai Dablang, popularly known as “Matterhorn of the Himalaya”.
-It is the third most popular Himalayan peak permitted for expedition.
-It belongs to the Mahalangur sub range of the Nepalese Himalayas.
-The name Ama Dablam mean “Mother’s necklace”.
-The long ridges on its either side are considered the arms of mother (Aama) which are protecting her child and the hanging glaciers are considered the dablam, which mean a traditional double pendant with the god’s picture imprinted on it, much worn by the Sherpa women in Nepal.
-It was first climbed on March 13, 1961 by Mike Gill (NZ), Barry Bishop (USA), Mike Ward (UK) and Wally Romanes (NZ) via the Southwest Ridge.
-The most popular route by far is the south-west Ridge typically set up three camps along the ridge with camp 3 just below and to the right of the hanging glacier.
+Ama Dablam 6,812m is located in the eastern parts of Nepal of Khumbu region, also known as Amai Dablang, popularly known as the “Matterhorn of the Himalayas”.
+It is the third most popular Himalayan peak permitted for the expedition.
+It belongs to the Mahalangur sub-range of the Nepalese Himalayas.
+The name Ama Dablam means “Mother’s necklace”.
+The long ridges on either side are considered the arms of the mother (Aama) which are protecting her child and the hanging glaciers are considered the Dablam, which means a traditional double pendant with the god’s picture imprinted on it, much worn by the Sherpa women in Nepal.
+It was first climbed on March 13, 1961, by Mike Gill (NZ), Barry Bishop (USA), Mike Ward (UK), and Wally Romanes (NZ) via the Southwest Ridge.
+The most popular route by far is the Southwest Ridge typically set up three camps along the ridge with camp 3 just below and to the right of the hanging glacier.
 It is a steep pyramid of ice with vertical walls and sharp, exposed ridges.

 Amadablam Expedition Climbing Route

 Base Camp (4650m/15,255ft) to Camp I (5,700m/18,700m)